trilogy-group/cloudfixLinter-demo-cloudformation/README.md

    export CLOUDFIX_USERNAME="<MY_USERNAME>"
    export CLOUDFIX_PASSWORD="<PASSWORD>"
    ```
-      - This will generate a reccos.json file which will be used to facilitate mock recommendations

     - Note: For this step we use AWS SDK to fetch stacks details from your AWS account

  ### 6. Open command pallete
    - Press `Ctrl+Shift+p` to open VS Code command palette